08 September 2018

 "The more knowledge people have, the better they will be able to master their own destinies..."

-As I interpret the article, the main point Elizondo is making -- the delivered message from the collective he is representing -- is that the disclosure of certain information about UAP is not only safe to do, but it could also be beneficial for society and the world.
+As I interpret the article, the main point Elizondo is making — the delivered message from the collective he is representing — is that disclosure of certain information about UAP is not only safe to do, but it could also be beneficial for society and the world.
 Think about it.
 That is not small potatoes.

 I think he genuinely believes that "certain" information is ok to declassify at this point in the disclosure, but I also think that he genuinely believes that other types of information should not be released to the public in this phase of the disclosure-process.